apache/mynewt-site/docs/chapter1/project1.md

         LICENSE		clutch.yml	hw		nest.yml      project
         README.md	compiler	libs		net	      scripts

+      On Windows, open a command prompt (e.g., Windows-R, "cmd", enter) and work from your home directory:

+        C:\Users\admin> git clone https://git-wip-us.apache.org/repos/asf/incubator-mynewt-larva.git larva
+        C:\Users\admin> cd larva
+        C:\Users\admin\larva> dir
+        Volume in drive C is Windows
+        Volume Serial Number is 4CBB-0920

+        Directory of C:\Users\admin\larva

+        <DIR>          .
+        <DIR>          ..
+                    76 .gitignore
+                     0 .gitmodules
+                       .nest
+                 6,133 clutch.yml
+        <DIR>          compiler
+        <DIR>          hw
+        <DIR>          libs
+                11,560 LICENSE
+                    20 nest.yml
+        <DIR>          net
+        <DIR>          project
+                 2,263 README.md
+        <DIR>          scripts
+        6 File(s)         20,052 bytes
+        9 Dir(s)  90,723,442,688 bytes free

 2. You will now create a new target using the newt tool.
 You can either use the compiled binary `newt` or run the newt.go program using `$newt` (assuming you have stored the command in a variable in your .bash_profile or .bashrc).
 When you do a `newt target show` or `$newt target show` it should list all the projects you have created so far.

         $ newt target create sim_test
         Creating target sim_test